-Many have argued that Open Banking is not a sufficient enough change to have an impact, pointing out how it is limited to payment account data.
+out how it is limited to payment account data.
 But what we've seen since last year (when Open Finance was first mentioned) is that PSD2 was solely the first step and a turning point for the new direction of financial regulations focusing on data sharing.

-Open Finance: The Next Frontier

-During the fall of 2021 Open Finance as a concept was introduced for the first time, creating a ripple effect felt throughout the financial industry.
-Open Banking was no longer the end goal, but just the beginning of a new direction.
+With the global economy facing unprecedented challenges in the wake of the COVID-19 pandemic, it has become clear that access to smart financial Open Finance: The Next Frontier services is essential to enabling digitalisation, During the fall of 2021 Open Finance as a concept was boosting growth, and increasing economic efficiency. introduced for the first time, creating a ripple effect A robust digital financial infrastructure is now seen felt throughout the financial industry.
+Open Banking as a key element to overcoming this challenge. was no longer the end goal, but just the beginning of At its core, this new ecosystem would consist of a a new direction. shared data infrastructure that allows for a seamless As technology and customer expectations continue exchange of information between multiple financial to evolve businesses are realizing that there are service providers.

-As technology and customer expectations continue to evolve businesses are realizing that there are far greater stakes at play.
+far greater stakes at play.
 That there is potential for bridging the gap between rapid technological development and volatile customer expectations through sharing more data than just around payments.
 Access to Accounts and Payments is expected to be extended with Open Finance in a few years, while access to insurance, pensions, savings, investments, credits, and mortgages will also be included as regulation adapts to innovation.